theodo/electron-boilerplate/doc/packaging-your-app.md

 ## Pre-requisites

 If you are on OS X/Linux and want to build for Windows, you need Wine installed.
-Wine is required in order to set the correct icon for the exe.
+Wine is required in order to set the correct icon for the `.exe`.

 You will also need the nullsoft scriptable install system for all platforms.